Cx33032/OSSD_Math/README.md

 # OSSD_Math
-Review Materials for OSSD Grade 12 Math
+Review Materials for Advanced Functions (MHF4U) and Calculus and Vectors (MCV4U), building with LaTeX.